 An endurance sport, Triathlon brings together Running, Cycling and Swimming.
 Some say that it arose in France between the First and Second World Wars, but the first official competition was held in 1974, in San Diego, California.

-The Triathlon joined the Olympic programme at the Sydney 2000 Games, in Australia, with a single event for men and another for women.
+The Triathlon joined the Olympic program at the Sydney 2000 Games, in Australia, with a single event for men and another for women.
 There are no elimination rounds – the medals are won in this single event.

 Whether for men or women, a Triathlon competition combines Swimming, Cycling and Running, in that order.
 Participants have to complete the course, and the first to do so wins the gold medal.
 They do not rest even for a minute – the transitions between Swimming and Cycling, and between Cycling and Running, are part of the recorded time.